 Born on March 2, 1959, in Arthabaska (Pisces ascendant Cancer for those interested), I have lived in Montreal since 1989.
 After studying in Quebec City, in various fields, including journalism and philosophy, I became a typographer in 1993, a profession that has been transformed with the web.
 I work for a major IT firm.
 I have published six books to date: Le Putain (1991), Crever mon fils (1994), La Vie dure (1997), L’Effet Casimir (2001), Les Années-rebours (2004) and Falaise (2015).

 Strange word as that of course.
-Ask a writer to embroider on it and his first reflex will be to provide you with the date of his published books.
+Ask a writer to embroider on it, and his first reflex will be to provide you with the date of his published books.
 I don’t pretend to be anything other than an ordinary guy with that salty or sweet point (it’s up to my lovers to say it) that I’m homosexual.
-So I had to mourn a certain standard at first, even if, when you look closely, this difference is very small, as imperceptible as the colour of the skin.
+So I had to mourn a certain standard at first, even if, when you look closely, this difference is minimal, as subtle as the color of the skin.

 I am said to be full of talents, the voice, the writing, the hands to build and caress.
 That makes me a handyman, and therefore a good-for-nothing.
 So this is my journey.
 Simply live with, under your fingers, the latest technological gadget.
 A guy, you know.
 But I don’t like tanks, and I snore a lot.